wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ### Give Wavefront Limited Access

-Instead of giving Wavefront read-only access, you can instead give more limited access.
+Instead of giving Wavefront read-only access, you can give more limited access.

 The required permissions depend on the integration and on the service you want to monitor, as shown in the following table:
 <table>